National Technical Information Service: Initiatives

 In 2008, NTIS recognized the need to provide subscription-based access to the collection using an online platform.
-Incrementally in 2009, and 2012, National Technical Reports Library (NTRS).
+Incrementally in 2009, and 2012, National Technical Reports Library (NTRL).
 Federal Science Repository Service (FTRS) followed V3 of NTRL.

 NTIS has been working with Public.Resource.Org to digitize videos and to post content on YouTube.

 Statutory authorities

 NTIS' basic authority to operate a permanent clearinghouse of scientific and technical information is codified as chapter 23 of Title 15 of the United States Code (15 U.S.C.
-1151-1157).
+1151–1157).
 This chapter also established NTIS' authority to charge fees for its products and services and to recover all costs through such fees "to the extent feasible."